The West Wing: Awards

 In its first season, The West Wing garnered nine Emmys, a record for most won by a series in its first season.
 In addition, the series received the Emmy Award for Outstanding Drama Series in 2000, 2001, 2002, and 2003, tying Hill Street Blues, L.A.
 Law, Mad Men and Game of Thrones for most won in this category.
 Each of its seven seasons earned a nomination for the award.
 With its 26 total awards, The West Wing tied with Hill Street Blues as the drama with the most Emmy wins until Game of Thrones broke the record for most wins in 2016, with 38 total awards.

 The series shares the Emmy Award record for most acting nominations by regular cast members (excluding the guest performer category) for a single series in one year.
 (Hill Street Blues, L.A.
-Law and Game of Thrones also hold that record).
+Law, Game of Thrones, Succession and The White Lotus also hold that record).
 For the 2001–2002 season, nine cast members were nominated for Emmys.
 Allison Janney, John Spencer and Stockard Channing each won an Emmy (for Lead Actress, Supporting Actor and Supporting Actress respectively).
 The others nominated were Martin Sheen (for Lead Actor), Richard Schiff, Dulé Hill and Bradley Whitford (for Supporting Actor), and Janel Moloney and Mary-Louise Parker (for Supporting Actress).
 In addition, that same year Mark Harmon, Tim Matheson and Ron Silver were each nominated in the Guest Actor category (although none won the award).
 This gave the series an Emmy Award record for most acting nominations overall (including guest performer category) in a single year, with 12 acting nominations.
 Twenty individual Emmys were awarded to writers, actors, and crew members.
 Allison Janney is the record holder for most wins by a cast member, with a total of four Emmys.
 The West Wing won at least one Emmy in each of its seasons except the sixth.